GLOBAL MARKETS-Stocks, yields drop as Greece veers toward default; euro up

 European stocks closed near their session low but the euro

-recovered from a drop of as much as 1.9 percent and was trading
+recovered from a drop of as much as 1.9 percent to trade

 positive against the dollar.